ezocher/FileUtilities/Docs/ResearchAndNotes.md

 ## Unique File Collector
 * Load previously made DB Files that define Base File Collection in "priority order" into in-memory DB
 * Scan new volume and compare to DB
-  * Unique files copied in existing directory structure into: Found Photos, found Music/Podcasts/Sounds, found Office/Documents, found Code, found PDFs, found Web, found Adobe
+  * Unique files copied in _existing directory structure_ into: Found Photos, found Music/Podcasts/Sounds, found Office/Documents, found Code, found PDFs, found Web, found Adobe
+    * TODO: add source vol to existing directory name??
+    * TODO: depending on naming strategy, look out for existing found files
   * Destination volume for found files can be specified (or in config file)
+  * Only add first instance of found file
+  * TODO - "rebase" long full paths to avoid path length overrun
 * Add found files to in-memory DB
 * Create and serialize found files DB in Known DB format
 * These can be added to Base File Collection for running more scans without having to rescan anything